degenwithheart/DegenCasino/readme.md

 - **Most** comprehensive monitoring and analytics system
 - **Most** production-ready security and optimization features

+---

-### 🌐 Built on Gamba Ecosystem
+## 🌐 Built on Gamba Ecosystem

-While leveraging the excellent Gamba SDK foundation:
+None of this would have taken shape without the Gamba project and its passionate contributors.
+DegenHeart Casino is deeply grateful to the Gamba team for the following:

 - **Gamba SDK v2**: Provably fair gaming engine
 - **Gamba React UI**: Base UI components (heavily customized)
 - **Gamba Multiplayer**: Real-time gaming infrastructure
 - **Gamba Platform**: Jackpot and fee management

-**DegenHeart Casino** represents what's possible when you build *with* Gamba rather than simply forking the basic template.
+This platform is a living example of what's possible when you build *with* Gamba, fueled by gratitude and a relentless solo drive.

 ---

-## � Creator
+## 👤 Creator

 **[@degenwithheart](https://github.com/degenwithheart)** — Solo developer, architect, and maintainer

-This project represents **3+ years of intensive development** by a single developer, showcasing what's possible when deep technical expertise meets creative vision in the Solana ecosystem.
+This project represents **6+ months of intensive, passionate development** by a single developer.
+It's a tribute to what one person can do—given the right tools, the support of an open-source community, and the inspiration that comes from seeing others share their work.

 ---